NasrulArif/VMG1223/README.md

 ## PART 2 - WRITING

 In this assessment, I have conducted research regarding Monolithic and Microservices architecture.
+[Click here](https://github.com/NasrulArif/VMG1223/blob/06a23a5b3b2a1a3cfaa17f799e407d21809dd22e/PART%203%20-%20FINAL%20SUBMISSION/Writing%20Assessment/Nasrul%20Arif%20-%20Writing%20Assessment.pdf) to view the proposal.